mwyvr/wxo/README.md

     !Moderate Rain-Flood Warning/Moderate Coa...!
 Overcast Clouds 10.5C ↗ENE 5.3km/h

-Some limited internationalization is available, weather data provider dependent:
+Limited internationalization is available and is weather data provider dependent.
+Alert text may not be available in other languages.

     # Vielha, Spain
     #  wxo -lat 42.701287 -long 0.793591